Menu Close

 The clinically useful tuning fork tests include:

-A prediction of air-bone gap can be made if tuning forks of 256, 512 and 1024 Hz are used.
+The degree of air-bone gap can be assessed using tuning forks of 256, 512, and 1024 Hz, with specific interpretations for each frequency.

 • A Rinne test equal or negative for 256 Hz but positive for 512 Hz indicates an air-bone gap of 20–30 dB.